elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (code section):`
-`Copy bytes from "code  "'s first to the pe header's code section's name's whereabouts for 6.` `Put the code borough's length into the pe header's code section's sizeinbytes.` `Put the code borough's base into the pe header's code section's addressinmemory.` `Put the code borough's length into the pe header's code section's sizeinfile.`
+`Copy bytes from "_code  "_'s first to the pe header's code section's name's whereabouts for 6.` `Put the code borough's length into the pe header's code section's sizeinbytes.` `Put the code borough's base into the pe header's code section's addressinmemory.` `Put the code borough's length into the pe header's code section's sizeinfile.`